 I knew the answer was no, but still.

 And then I understood.
 The Trip is everything.
 Since my birth I was stuck in my first box, with the illusion that that box was the whole wide world.
 In that box, I took a little box of mushrooms, which made me discover that I was myself inside a box -my first box-, and that the real world was outside of my box.
 But then that real world was also contained inside another bigger box, and so on and so forth, indefinitely.
 So all in all there’s no real world, there’s only this system of boxes, which I call the Trip.
-The Trip is the Matrix.1 The trip is the one and only truth.
+The Trip is the Matrix.^[The similarity is striking isn’t it?
+The director must have taken the same mushrooms as I did.]
+The trip is the one and only truth.

 And the trip (small T letter, as in the mushroom trip) fades out when you stop thinking about those boxes.
 You are certainly conscious of this higher truth, you can’t un-know it, there’s no coming-back, but you choose to stay in your current box without thinking about the greater ones.
 You’re happy with it.
 And that’s when all ends.
 That’s when you stop calling it trip, but “real world”.
 However, each time you re-think about those boxes, it’s a reminder that you are still on this lifetime Trip from which you will never escape.